bllanos/201503_direct3d_demo/README.md

 - In:  Z + UP ARROW
 - Out: Z + DOWN ARROW

-## Debugging Controls
+## Screen-Space Special Effects

-CTRL + O: When in the game state with SSSEs, switch between the shockwave SSSE
-          and the motion blur SSSE.
+O: When in the game state with SSSEs, cycle between the shockwave SSSE, the motion blur SSSE, and no SSSE.